-So far, there are not yet any formal rulings or publications from the ATO clarifying how the rules apply to bitcoin investment in the SMSF.
-We note there are a number of issues the Trustees of an SMSF need to consider before investing in bitcoins.
+So far, there are not yet any formal rulings or publications from the ATO clarifying how the rules apply to virtual currency investments in the SMSF.
+We note there are a number of issues the Trustees of an SMSF need to consider before investing in virtual currencies.

-The Tax Office has issued several practical guidelines regarding the taxation treatment of Bitcoin investments.
-The Trustees of the SMSF who use bitcoin as an investment may be subject to capital gains tax rules when they dispose of it, as they would for shares of similar assets.
+The Tax Office has issued several practical guidelines regarding the taxation treatment of virtual currency.
+An SMSF that is investing in virtual currencies may be subjected to capital gains tax rules when Trustees dispose of the virtual currencies as virtual currencies receives similar tax treatment as shares.

-Although logically Bitcoin is like a ‘foreign currency’ in nature, the Tax Office determination (TD 2014/25) sets out Bitcoin is not a ‘foreign currency’ for the purposes of Division 775 of the Income Tax Assessment Act 1997.
+Although virtual currencies may be of similar nature as foreign currency, the Tax Office Determination (TD 2014/25) notes that virtual currency is considered to be foreign currency for the purposes of Division 775 of the Income Tax Assessment Act 1997.
 For more details, we’ve included the ATO guidelines here for your reference:

 When opening up a Crypto trading account for your SMSF, consider using Digital Surge as a provider.